15 Coolest Places to Visit in Tokyo

 Tsukiji Fish Market is one of most visited tourist sites in Tokyo, but how many visitors stretch out to the gorgeous temple located right off the street?
 Tsukiji Honganji Temple is a Jodo Shinshu Buddhism temple with an unique look as the main hall of the temple was constructed with a motif of ancient Indian architecture.

-Notably, there is a Japanese style cafe “Tsumugi” recently opened inside the temple, serving delicious and trendy Japanese dishes.
+Notably, there is a Japanese style cafe “Tsumugi” inside the temple, serving delicious and trendy Japanese dishes.
 It’s totally a great hideaway from crowds!

 More info ▶︎ Tsukiji Honganji Temple